atom/flight-manual.atom.io/content/upgrading-to-1-0-apis/sections/upgrading-your-package.md

   #...
 ```

-===== The New
+##### The New

 `require 'atom'` no longer provides view helpers or jQuery.
-Atom core is now 'view agnostic'.
-The preexisting view system is available from a new npm package: `atom-space-pen-views`.
+Atom Core is now 'view agnostic'.
+The preexisting view system is available from a new Node module: atom-space-pen-views.

-`atom-space-pen-views` now provides jQuery, `space-pen` views, and Atom specific views:
+atom-space-pen-views now provides jQuery, space-pen views, and Atom specific views:

 ```coffee
 # These are now provided by atom-space-pen-views